HeardLibrary/workshops/Curating Digital Collections/readMe.md

 * Another Omeka plugin that allows site managers to create simple webpages on there site.
 * Use cases include about pages, contact pages, and the like.

+###Metadata
+* Metadata is information about an object (data about data).
+It allows users to discover, identify, and locate items.
+It also enables systems to sort and filter items to present during search and browse operations.
+* In Omeka you can create metadata for collections and objects.
+* Omeka uses a metadata standard called Dublin Core.
+It is a set of elements used to describe an item.
+Some elements include Creator, Date, Title, Publisher, Description, and Rights.
+* Other metadata standards can be used in Omeka with some configuration and customization.

 ---------------

 ##Start a Digital Collection and Exhibit with Omeka!